Tyias Browning: Youth

-Browning has represented England at under-17, under-19 and under-21 level.
+Browning has represented England at under-17, under-19, and under-21 level.
 In addition to playing for England, he is eligible to play for China.

-In 2010, Browning was featured four times, for England U17s, including being called up for the Nordic Tournament.
+In 2010, Browning was featured four times for England U17s, including being called up for the Nordic Tournament.

 In March 2013, Browning was called up by England U19s for the first time, making his debut for the side in a 1–0 win over Turkey U19s.
 He went on to make four appearances for the U19 side.

 In May 2014, Browning was called up to the under-21 squad for the first time.
 On 22 May 2014 Browning made his England U21 debut, playing the whole game in a 3–0 win over Qatar U21.

+Senior

-Browning, using his Chinese name of Jiang Guangtai, received his first call-up to the Chinese national team in 2020, but had to wait until their World Cup Qualifying match against Guam on 30 May 2021 to make his international debut.
+Browning received his first call-up to the Chinese national team in 2020, but had to wait until their 2022 FIFA World Cup qualifying match against Guam on 30 May 2021 to make his international debut.
+On 20 June 2023, Browning scored his first international goal in a 2–0 home win against Palestine in an international friendly game.

+Browning was named in China's squad for the 2023 AFC Asian Cup in Qatar and started the team's opening match against Tajikistan on 13 January 2024.